ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 - Appoints climate staff to show commitment
 - Must support staff while facing Town Meeting resistance
 - Cannot override Town Meeting opposition
-- Gets blamed by both sides
+- Needs to either deflect blame to ZEAB or the division of sustainability or gets blamed by both sides

 ### The Predictable Cycle